-I will help you learn how to pay attention and attune to your five senses.
+As counsellor in Whitton, I will help you attune to your five senses.
 You will improve your stress-response by paying attention to your motor impulses, muscular tension, posture, breathing and cardio-vascular system.
-Gaining insight into this "felt sense" of the world will help you to react more proportionately, trust your instincts and validate your own experience.
-You will feel more confident, without having to rely on others approval or depend entirely on their support.
+If you gain insight into your "felt sense" of the world, it will help you to react more proportionately.
+You will trust your instincts and validate your own experience.
+You will feel more confident, without having to rely on others approval, or support.

 However, many people are often brought up without ever learning how to adequately self-regulate or acquire the tools to do this.
 It doesn’t mean that you won’t have learned them somewhere along the line.
 I am a firm believer in the client’s ability to utilise their own coping mechanisms and survival strategies, rather than replace them with readymade techniques they cannot resonate with.
 It is usually simply a matter of modifying, adjusting and tweaking them to become more effective.

 In counselling you learn how to distinguish between physical sensations and unconscious reactions.
 This means cultivating a stronger sense of awareness; learning to tolerate heightened states of emotion until they become regulated and stabilized.
 One of the first things you will learn is how to develop a body map to identify, observe and monitor your bodily sensations.
 You may learn how they are triggered in specific situations, events or interactions with others.

 The body-map and self-awareness

 As a counsellor in Whitton, I help you use body scans and the body map diagram below and carry out sensory experiments with yourself: paying particular attention to your internal sensations and five senses.
 For example, noticing your bodily responses to working in the office.
 Locating the source stress such as back pain, muscle tension, headaches, dehydration, hunger, lethargy, or under-breathing.
 Or, noticing how you respond to intimacy such as freezing, avoidance and feeling disconnected.

 Slowing down your awareness will help you pause, step back and deactivate high levels of arousal.
 And it will encourage you to be more assertive, create a sense of calm and deal with situations in a clearer state of mind.